 Speaker & Instructor Info

-Jennifer has achieved certification in plant-based nutrition from the T. Colin Campbell Foundation at eCornell University, and currently teaches health and science at the New Hampshire State Prison for Men.
-Jennifer is also an avid runner and has assisted Runner’s Alley in Concord as a nutritionist for their half marathon and 10K training groups.
-Her passion lies in informing and educating adults about their role in preventing chronic disease.
-She seeks to assist others in identifying their own nutrient deficiencies along with providing knowledge regarding the role nutrients play in the body, and how they can best be attained.
-Jennifer assists individuals in their shift to a more WFPB diet and firmly believes that through proper nutritional education, and the implementation of adequate nutrient intake acquired through a WFPB diet, the risk of developing chronic diseases diminish.
-Jennifer stresses that regardless the condition you may find yourself in, it is never too late to improve your diet, thereby increasing your level of wellness, while reversing the damaging effects of the Standard American Diet.
+Jennifer is certified in plant-based nutrition from the T. Colin Campbell Foundation, and currently teaches nutrition and life sciences at the New Hampshire State Prison for Men.
+Jennifer is an avid runner and fitness enthusiast and has been eating a WFPB diet for 6 years.
+She has also assisted numerous athletes in attaining their goals by focusing on adequate nutrition.
+Her passion lies in informing and educating individuals about their role in creating their own optimal health and preventing chronic disease.
+She seeks to assist others in identifying their nutrient deficiencies and to provide knowledge regarding the role nutrients play in the body, and how they can best be attained.
+Jennifer stresses that regardless of the condition you may find yourself in, it is never too late to improve your diet, thereby increasing your level of performance and overall wellness.

 NH Veg Fest Drum Circles